sgsbucket/animan-doc/docs/animan/show.md

 - Page: Show
 - Tab: Stats
 :::
-This page shows an overview of the progress of all Episode of a Show.
+This page displays an overview of the progress of all Episode of a Show.

 <Screenshot image="/screenshot/show_stats.png">
 </Screenshot>

 This page has expandable boxes for each [Resource Category](category).
-When expanded, these boxes show a table where that resource category is divided by episode and resource stage.
-From this table, you can quickly see how many resources for this category are in each stage for each episode.
+When expanded, these boxes reveal a table where that Resource category is divided by Episode and Resource stage.
+From this table, you can quickly see how many Resources for this category are in each stage for each Episode.